yiisoft/yii-runner-roadrunner/README.md

 Explore more about Temporal on the official website https://temporal.io and in the sdk repository: https://github.com/temporalio/sdk-php.

-[//]: # (If you want to add support for Temporal you need to install the SDK and configure workflows and activities.)
+> If you want to add support for Temporal you need to install the SDK and configure workflows and activities.

 ### Installation